AdvaniaSE/PowerShellAdvancedFundamentals/02. Functions/Detailed.md

 Write an advanced function that lists every day between now and a date in the future.

-- Add a `datetime` parameter called `Date` with validation that the date is in the future.
+- Add a `datetime` parameter called `Date` with validation that the date is in the future

 ```PowerShell
 function Get-EachDayUntilDate {